krateoplatformops/finops-operator-scraper/README.md

 - Access to a Kubernetes v1.11.3+ cluster.

 ### Dependencies
-There is the need to have an active Databricks cluster, with SQL warehouse and notebooks configured.
-Its login details must be placed in the database-config CR.
+You need to install CrateDB in the cluster and configure the Krateo Database Webservice.

 ### Installation with HELM
 ```sh